-Magnet Program Transportation Guidelines - The following guidelines pertain to Harford County Public Schools magnet programs: the Global Studies Program/International Baccalaureate Diploma Programme (IB) at Edgewood High School, the Information Technology Oracle Academy (ITOA) at Havre de Grace High School, the Natural Resources and Agricultural Sciences (NRAS) Magnet Program at North Harford High School, Pathways in Technology Early College High School (P-Tech) at Joppatowne High School, and the Science and Mathematics Academy (SMA) at Aberdeen High School.
+Magnet Program Transportation Guidelines - The following guidelines pertain to Harford County Public Schools magnet programs: the Global Studies Program/International Baccalaureate Diploma Programme (IB) at Edgewood High School, the Information Technology Oracle Academy (ITOA) at Havre de Grace High School, the Natural Resources and Agricultural Sciences (NRAS) Magnet Program at North Harford High School, Pathways in Technology Early College High School (P-Tech) at Joppatowne High School, and the

+Science and Mathematics Academy (SMA) at Aberdeen High School.

 - The aforementioned magnet programs utilize a depot bus stop system. - In the morning, a bus for each magnet program stops at all of the HCPS high schools and then proceeds to the magnet program's school.
-In the afternoon, buses will stop at the same pickup locations. - Getting to and from the depot bus stop safely is a parent/guardian responsibility. - The HCPS Transportation Office will send out notice prior to the start of the school year with all necessary information to those students attending a magnet program outside of their attendance area. - Students attending a program within their attendance area can find bus information on the HCPS website, www.hcps.org. - In many instances, ride times can exceed forty-five (45) minutes.
+In the afternoon, buses will stop at the same pickup locations. - Getting to and from the depot bus stop safely is a parent/guardian responsibility. - Students attending a program within their attendance area can find bus information on www.hcps.org. - In many instances, ride times can exceed forty-five (45) minutes.